gwynwilkinson/cans-vpn-project/README.md

 To compile the code on a Raspberry Pi, we also need to install the openssl development libraries

     sudo apt-get install libssl-dev

+The VPN Management Client requires authentication in order to terminate a session.
+The PAM development libraries are used for this purpose and need to be installed prior to building

+    sudo apt-get install libpam0g-dev

 --------------------------
 To compile the program:
 --------------------------